Italian Meringue Buttercream Frosting

 Egg whites: Make sure your eggs are cleanly separated.
 I suggest separating eggs individually before adding each white to your mixer bowl.
 Then, if you accidentally get yolk in one of your egg whites, you can save that egg for breakfast and crack a different one for your frosting.

 Cream of tartar: Adding a little bit of cream of tartar to the recipe helps to stiffen the meringue.

 Butter: All butter does not taste the same.
 Because butter is the prominent flavor in this frosting, use a high-quality unsalted butter that you love.

-Candy thermometer: To ensure that the sugar syrup is the correct temperature, you will need a candy thermometer.
+Candy thermometer: To ensure that the sugar syrup is the correct temperature, you will need a candy thermometer [paid link].
 If it isn’t hot enough, the syrup won’t kill off potential bacteria in the raw eggs.
 If it is too hot, it will harden and the texture of the frosting won’t be correct.

 How It’s Made